DecisionsDev/odm-docker-kubernetes/azure/README.md

 Table 1.
 Status of pods

 ### Access ODM services
-By setting the **service.type=LoadBalancer** the service are exposed with public ip to access it use this command:
+By setting `service.type=LoadBalancer`, the services are exposed with a public IP to be accessed with the following command:

 ```console
 kubectl get svc